Point-like and Narrow-lined: A Potentially New Population of Objects Discovered by JWST: Discussion

 Green peas are a heterogeneous group and have both AGNs and SF galaxies, with the latter being the majority.
 The SF GPs have ${\rm SFR} \sim 10 M_\odot$~yr$^{-1}$ and low reddening of ${\rm E(B-V)\lesssim 0.25}$, which are quite similar to our objects; they have stellar masses $M^* \approx 10^{8.5-10}M_\odot$ and metallicities 12+log(O/H)~$\sim 8.7$, both of which are significantly higher than our objects but are still close \citep[e.g.,][]{Cardamone2009}.

-However, there are still notable differences that distinguish our objects from GPs.
-The most obvious one is that our objects are point-like but GPs are not.
-While GPs appear to be unresolved in ground-based images, those that have HST images all show that the GP regions are embedded in extended hosts, which often have complex morphologies indicative of mergers \citep[e.g.,][]{Cardamone2009, Amorin2012, Izotov2018, Kim2020, Clarke2021, Flury2022a}.
-Simple calculation shows that surface brightness dimming is not likely to explain the lack of extended emissions around our objects if they have similar features as those of GPs.
-Take the GP galaxy at $z=0.0472$ \footnote{This is a so-called ``blueberry'' galaxy, a nickname used to refer to the GPs in the local universe \citep[][]{Yang2017}.} studied by \citet[][]{Paswan2022} as an example.
-This object has $i=16.89$~mag, which corresponds to $M\approx -19.7$~mag and is comparable to our objects.
-It is embedded in a very extended host, which has the integrated magnitude of $i\approx 17.65$~mag (see their Table 1).
-Its long axis is $\sim$12\arcsec, or $\sim$11~kpc.
-At $z\approx 4.5$ (the median redshift of our sample), such a host galaxy would be a bright, large object with $m_{444}\approx 27.4$~mag and $\sim$1\arcsec.6 in size, which would be readily detected in our images.
+However, there are still notable differences between our objects and the general GP population besides their redshifts.
+The most obvious one is that our objects are point-like but most GPs are not.
+While GPs appear to be unresolved in ground-based images, almost all that have HST images show that their GP regions are embedded in extended hosts, which often have complex morphologies indicative of mergers \citep[e.g.,][]{Cardamone2009, Amorin2012, Izotov2018, Kim2020, Clarke2021, Keel2022, Flury2022a}.
+Surface brightness dimming is not likely to explain the lack of extended emissions around our objects if they have similar features as those of most GPs.
+This is demonstrated by the simulations presented in Appendix~\ref{sec:gpsimu}, where the HST/ACS images of the low-redshift GPs from \citet{Keel2022} are artificially shifted to $z=4$ and applied surface brightness dimming.
+Unless a GP has a point-like core in the first place, its simulated image at $z=4$ would not be point-like.
+Among the 33 GPs of \citet{Keel2022} observed with HST/ACS, only two of them have such point-like cores.
+In this sense, only a very small minority of GPs could be regarded as analogs of our objects.

 Another major difference is in their ages.
 The investigations of the GP host galaxies all conclude that they are several Gyrs old and that the GP regions are SF regions newly formed from within \citep[e.g.,][]{Amorin2012, Clarke2021, Paswan2022}.
 The SF regions themselves are likely also a mixture of young and old stars.
-This is best shown in the aforementioned study by \citet[][]{Paswan2022}, where the GP's SF region even has the Mg~\Romannum{1}~$\lambda$5173 absorption characteristics of late type stars; based on this feature, those authors derived an average mass-weighted age of $\sim$5~Gyrs in this region.
+This is best shown in the study of the GP galaxy at $z=0.0472$ of \citet[][]{Paswan2022} \footnote{This is a so-called ``blueberry'' galaxy, a nickname used to refer to the GPs in the local universe \citep[][]{Yang2017}.}, where the GP's SF region even has Mg~\Romannum{1}~$\lambda$5173 absorption line characteristics of late type stars; based on this feature, those authors derived an average mass-weighted age of $\sim$5~Gyrs in this region.
 In contrast, our objects, if they are SF galaxies, all have young ages of $\sim$110-170~Myrs (see Table~\ref{tbl:properties}), i.e., they are newly formed.